Menu

 Transferring to Manston Primary School

-If you're moving into Leeds or want to change schools in Leeds, you need to make a school transfer - often called an in-year application.
+If you are moving into Leeds or want to change schools in Leeds, you need to make a school transfer – often called an in-year application.
+This includes:

 Moving schools can be a difficult experience for a child.
 You should always speak to your child's current school before trying to move to see what support they can offer you.